CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

 ```

 The preview is rendered with the generated HTML now.
 Also, the type and icon in the list view has changed.
-That is because we set the item type to _article_ which is already mapped in the resource bundles of the Studio Hub plugin.
+That is because we set the item type to _article_ which is already mapped in the resource bundles of the Content Hub plugin.
 For more details about the item name and icon mapping, read the chapter "Studio Customization".

 ### Checkpoint